What are the Best Herbs for Chicken

 Chicken with Herbs Can Make a Meal

 If you have chicken in your fridge or freezer, you're in good company.
 In 2013, chicken officially became America's favorite meat, surpassing beef for the first time.
-The average American consumed nearly 60 pounds of chicken in 2012, and that number is likely to grow as the cost of beef keeps spiraling into the stratosphere.
+The average American consumed nearly 100 pounds of chicken in 2020, and that number has likely grown as our consumption of beef has dropped.

 Sometimes mild ingredients like chicken need a little help to shine, and because many of us eat a lot of this friendly fowl, it can present a challenge coming up with new ways to prepare chicken so it doesn't feel like déjà vu all over again.

-Let's take a look at some of the herbs that know and love chicken.
-You'll recognize many of them because they're likely staples in your spice cabinet right now.
+You'll recognize many of these herbs because they're likely staples in your spice cabinet right now.
 This year, try planting a few in your garden, too.
 Fresh is best -- but you probably already know that.

 Chicken Herbs